Indian Wells Open: Williams sisters boycott

 Venus and Serena Williams refused to play the Indian Wells tournament from 2001 to 2014 despite threats of financial sanctions and ranking point penalties.
 The two were scheduled to play in the 2001 semifinal but Venus withdrew due to an injury.
 Amid speculation of match fixing, the crowd for the final loudly booed Serena when she came out to play the final and continued to boo her intermittently through the entire match, even to the point of cheering unforced errors and double faults.
 Williams won the tournament and was subsequently booed during the awards ceremony.
 Nine days later, while attending the Ericsson Open, Richard Williams, Serena and Venus's father, stated racial slurs were directed at him while in the stands at Indian Wells.
 He said that while he and Venus were taking their seats for the final, multiple fans used the racial slur and one spoke of skinning him alive.
 When asked about her father's allegations, Venus said "I heard what he heard."
 Indian Wells tournament director Charlie Pasarell said he was humiliated by the crowd's reaction, adding, "I was cringing when all that stuff was going on.
 It was unfair for the crowd to do that."

 After a phone call from Larry Ellison (the multi-billionaire founder of Oracle, tennis enthusiast and most recent owner of the tournament), Serena Williams returned to Indian Wells in 2015, ending her 14-year boycott of the event.
 Venus Williams ended her boycott by competing in Indian Wells the next year.

 Eisenhower Cup

 The Eisenhower Cup is an exhibition mixed doubles tournament played the day before the start of the main draw.
 Teams consist of one ATP player partnered with one WTA player.
 Matches are played in the style of a 10pt tiebreaker, also known as Tie Break Tens.
-There have been 3 winning teams since the start of the mixed doubles format for the competition: Taylor Fritz/Aryna Sabalenka, Ben Shelton/Emma Navarro, and Taylor Fritz/Elena Rybakina.
-The 2025 prize money was $200,000, split between the two winners.
+There have been 4 winning teams since the start of the mixed doubles format for the competition: Taylor Fritz/Aryna Sabalenka, Ben Shelton/Emma Navarro won once whereas Taylor Fritz/Elena Rybakina are two times champions.
+The 2026 prize money was $200,000, split between the two winners.
 The event had previously been played as a men's singles event in 2019, where Milos Raonic defeated Stan Wawrinka, and as a women's singles event in 2022 where Amanda Anisimova defeated Maria Sakkari.
 Other past participants include Daniil Medvedev, Stefanos Tsitsipas, Iga Swiatek, and Jessica Pegula.